kadena-io/pact-model/README.md

 There is a small-step evaluation semantics that specifies how terms are reduced operationally, and a proof that this implements the denotational semantics.
+We also show that terms are strongly normalizing, with the implication being that there always exists some amount of gas that can complete any evaluation.

 ### Categorical semantics

-The Pact language is at least a category with terminal objects (unit).
-It remains to be decided whether products should be added, at least internally, so that it may become a full CCC, since it does have internal homs in the form of lambda abstractions.
+The Pact language is a cartesian closed category, although its products are not visible as such to the user, who is only able to use them to form n-tuples in the form of "arrays".

 ### Computational CEK evaluator